Gamma-based clustering via ordered means with application to gene-expression analysis: Introduction

-Model-based clustering treats data as arising from a mixture of component distributions, and then forms clusters by assigning each data point to its most probable component (e.g., Titterington {\em et al.} 1985; McLachlan and Basford, 1988).
-For example, the \verb+mclust+ procedure is based on mixtures of Gaussian components (Fraley and Raftery, 2002); the popular \verb+K-means+ algorithm is implicitly so based (Hastie {\em et al.}, 2001, page 463).
-There is considerable flexibility in model-based clustering, though technical challenges have also affected its development: the likelihood function is often multi-modal; identifiability can be difficult to establish (e.g., Redner and Walker, 1984; Holzmann {\em et al.}, 2006); and even where constraints may create identifiability, there can be a problem of label-switching during Bayesian inference (Stephens, 2000).
-Some sophisticated model-based clustering methods have been developed for gene expression (e.g., Medvedovic {\em et al.}, 2004).
-Beyond empirical studies it is difficult to determine properties of such approaches, and their reliance on Monte Carlo computation is somewhat limiting.
+Model-based clustering treats data as arising from a mixture of component distributions, and then forms clusters by assigning each data point to its most probable component [e.g., \citet{tsm85}, \citet{mclabasf88}].
+For example, the \texttt{mclust} procedure is based on mixtures of Gaussian components [\citet{fralraft02}]; the popular \texttt{K-means} algorithm is implicitly so based [\citet{htf01}, page 463].
+There is considerable flexibility in model-based clustering, though technical challenges have also affected its development: the likelihood function is often multi-modal; identifiability can be difficult to establish [e.g., \citet{redn84}, \citet{holzgnei06}]; and even where constraints may create identifiability, there can be a problem of label-switching during Bayesian inference [\citet{step00}].
+Some sophisticated model-based clustering methods have been developed for gene expression [e.g., \citet{med1}].
+Beyond empirical studies, it is difficult to determine properties of such approaches, and their reliance on Monte Carlo computation is somewhat limiting.

 Here a model-based clustering method is developed that aims to support multi-group gene-expression analysis and possibly other applications.
-The method, called gamma ranking, places genes in a cluster if their expression patterns commonly approximate one element from a finite catalog of possible structures, in contrast to anonymous methods (Section~2).
-Under certain conditions the component distributions are linearly independent functions -- each one associated with a structure in the finite catalog -- and this confers favorable computational characteristics to the gamma-ranking procedure (Sections 4,5).
+The method, called gamma ranking, places genes in a cluster if their expression patterns commonly approximate one element from a finite catalog of possible structures, in contrast to anonymous methods (Section~\ref{sec2}).
+Under certain conditions, the component distributions are linearly independent functions---each one associated with a structure in the finite catalog---and this confers favorable computational characteristics to the gamma-ranking procedure (Sections~\ref{sec4},~\ref{sec5}).
 The cataloged structures record patterns of equality and inequality among latent expected values.
-Where normal-theory specifications seem to be intractable, a gamma-based mixture model produces closed formulas for all necessary component densities, thanks to an embedding of the relevant gamma-distributed variables in a set of Poisson processes (Section~3).
-The formulation also extends to Poisson-distributed responses that are characteristic of gene expression measured by next-generation sequencing (Section 6).
+Where normal-theory specifications seem to be intractable, a~gamma-based mixture model produces closed formulas for all necessary component densities, thanks to an embedding of the relevant gamma-distributed variables in a set of Poisson processes (Section~\ref{sec3}).
+The formulation also extends to Poisson-distributed responses that are characteristic of gene expression measured by next-generation sequencing (Section~\ref{sec6}).